-Amtrak also is offering seat assignments for ticket holders on Acela high-speed service along the Northeast corridor.
-When you book, you’ll automatically be assigned a seat—window seats only, to allow for social distancing.
+Amtrak is also limiting bookings on reserved trains including the high-speed Acela with service along the Northeast corridor.
+When you book, you’ll automatically be assigned a seat — window seats only, to allow for social distancing.
 If you’re traveling with a companion, you can move to sit together once you board.

-Nearly two dozen train routes across the country are operating on a reduced schedule, among them California’s Pacific Surfliner and Capitol Corridor services, as well as Amtrak’s popular Northeast Regional service (from Boston to Virginia) and Acela high-speed service along the Northeast corridor.
+Nearly three dozen train routes across the country are operating on adjusted or reduced schedules, among them California’s Pacific Surfliner and Capitol Corridor services, as well as Amtrak’s popular Northeast Regional service (from Boston to Virginia) and Acela high-speed service along the Northeast corridor.

 An up-to-date list of service changes can be found online.